Multifractal analysis of some multiple ergodic averages in linear Cookie-Cutter dynamical systems: Abstract

 \section{Abstract}

-In this Note, we study the multiple ergodic averages of a locally constant real-valued function in linear Cookie-Cutter dynamical systems.
+In this paper, we study the multiple ergodic averages of a locally constant real-valued function in linear Cookie-Cutter dynamical systems.
 The multifractal spectrum of these multiple ergodic averages is completely determined.